PPRO and Scalapay unlock access to BNPL in Southern Europe. Read more

 • ask us to restrict our data processing activities;

-• receive from us the personal information we hold about you which you have provided to us, in a structured, commonly used and machine-readable format, including for the purpose of you transmitting that personal information to another data controller; and
+• receive from us a copy of the personal information we hold about you which you have provided to us, in a structured, commonly used and machine-readable format; and

 • require us to correct the personal information we hold about you if it is incorrect.

-If you are not satisfied with how we are processing your personal information, you can make a complaint to the Information Commissioner.
-You can find out more about your rights under data protection legislation from the Information Commissioner’s Office website.
+If you are not satisfied with how we are processing your personal information, you can make a complaint to the Luxembourg CNPD, the UK Information Commissioner or to your country’s Data Protection Authority.
+You can find out more about your rights under data protection legislation from:

-If you are concerned about an alleged breach of privacy law or any other regulation by PPRO, please contact us at data@ppro.com or by post to PPRO Financial Ltd, 28 Chancery Lane, London, WC2A 1JF, England or PPRO Payment Services S.A., 48 Rue de Bragance, Luxembourg, 1255, Luxembourg.
+If you are concerned about an alleged breach of privacy law or any other regulation by PPRO, please let us know through our contacts.

 We may update this Privacy Notice from time to time by publishing a new version on our website.
 You should check this page occasionally to ensure you are happy with any changes.
 If the changes are substantial, we may notify you of changes to this Notice by email.

-If you have any questions or concerns about this Privacy Notice, please contact us at data@ppro.com.
+If you have any questions or concerns about this Privacy Notice, please contact us through our contacts.